You’re several months into your pregnancy now and have experienced some (or a lot) of the changes a woman’s body goes through when she’s expecting.

 Swelling and irritation in the vaginal area during pregnancy could just be caused by one of many possible infections.

-It can be something minor such as a bacterial, viral or yeast infection (conditions for which many over the counter treatments are available), or problems more serious such as Human papillomavirus (HPV) or gonorrhea which are more difficult to treat.
+It can be something minor such as a bacterial, viral or yeast infection (conditions for which many over the counter treatments are available), or problems more serious such as Human papillomavirus (HPV), herpes simplex, or gonorrhea which are more difficult to treat1.

 You can do your part to minimize the chances of that area getting infected by taking proper care of it hygiene wise and keeping it dry at all times.

 Moisture in the vaginal area specifically attracts microbes and bacteria responsible for infections, while dryness keeps them away.

 You should also be as careful as possible during any sexual contact you have with a partner to avoid contracting any sexually transmitted disease.

 3) Gruff Entry